alejandraberbesi/old_portfolio/README.md

-# Welcome to my Portfolio

-These are some of my projects:
+# These are some of my projects:

 ## <font color="CADETBLUE"> Scratch Game </font>
 Designed for kids (in Spanish) using Scratch (a block-based visual programming language).
 The goal is to help a diver clean the ocean, picking up plastic garbage.